Professor of Practice of International Affairs

 Robert Sutter is Professor of Practice of International Affairs at the Elliott School of George Washington University (2011-Present ).
 He also served as Director of the School’s main undergraduate program involving over 2,000 students from 2013-2019.
 He has served as Special Adviser to the Dean on Strategic Outreach (2021-present).
 His earlier full-time position was Visiting Professor of Asian Studies at Georgetown University (2001-2011).

 A Ph.D. graduate in History and East Asian Languages from Harvard University, Sutter has published 23 books (four with multiple editions), over 300 articles and several hundred government reports dealing with contemporary East Asian and Pacific countries and their relations with the United States.
 His most recent books are Chinese Foreign Relations: Power and Policy of an Emerging Global Force, Fifth Edition (Rowman & Littlefield, 2021), US-China Relations: Perilous Past, Uncertain Present, Fourth Edition (Rowman & Littlefield 2022), and Congress and China Policy: Past Episodic, Recent Enduring Influence (Lexington Books, 2024)

-Sutter’s government career (1968-2001) focused on Asian and Pacific affairs and US foreign policy.
-He was the Director of the Foreign Affairs and National Defense Division of the Congressional Research Service, the National Intelligence Officer for East Asia at the US National Intelligence Council, the China Division Director at the Department of State’s Bureau of Intelligence and Research, and professional staff member of the Senate Foreign Relations Committee.
+Sutter’s government career (1968-2001) saw service as senior specialist and director of the Foreign Affairs and National Defense Division of the Congressional Research Service, the National Intelligence Officer for East Asia and the Pacific at the US Government’s National Intelligence Council, the China division director at the Department of State’s Bureau of Intelligence and Research and professional staff member of the Senate Foreign Relations Committee.